WGMU RADIO’S RULES, REGULATIONS, SUGGESTIONS, AND PROFESSIONALISM POLICY FOR WGMU MEMBERS

 FCC POLICY for Late Night DJs

 Because you go on-air after 10 pm, you have slightly different rules to follow as to what you can and cannot say on-air.
-However, you still have to follow regulations, and if you are caught saying something you are not upposed to, you will receive the same repercussions as the non-SLR DJs.
+However, you still have to follow regulations, and if you are caught saying something you are not supposed to, you will receive the same repercussions as the non-SLR DJs.
 So, in a nutshell, here are the rules that apply to you:

 1) Always remember: ALL PERSONS CALLED AND WHO CALL IN MUST KNOW THEY ARE ON THE AIR and be advised not to say any of the forbidden words